dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/membership/creating-user-accounts-cs.md

 uid: web-forms/overview/older-versions-security/membership/creating-user-accounts-cs
 title: "Creating User Accounts (C#) | Microsoft Docs"
 author: rick-anderson
 description: "In this tutorial we will explore using the Membership framework (via the SqlMembershipProvider) to create new user accounts.
-We will see how to create new us..." ms.author: riande ms.date: 01/18/2008 ms.assetid: f175278c-6079-4d91-b9b4-2493ed43d9ec
+We will see how to create new us...
+(C#)" ms.author: riande ms.date: 01/18/2008 ms.assetid: f175278c-6079-4d91-b9b4-2493ed43d9ec